Paris: 2-day / 1-night stopover

 Paris → CDG / Orly / StationEnd of your stopover: use the simplest RATP route from Montmartre (metro + RER / metro + shuttle).
 Tip: don’t schedule your departure time too tightly after Montmartre — keep an extra 45–60 minutes of buffer (transfers, crowds, checks).

-To go further: The full PDF goes even further, with itinerary variations, more restaurant ideas, optional activities, and extra money-saving tips.
+Want more detail: The full PDF goes even further, with itinerary variations, more restaurant ideas, optional activities, and extra tips.

 Is this trip right for you?